 - Rolls of Packing Tape – to seal boxes shut.
 Be sure to seal the bottoms of cardboard boxes well.

 - Plastic Baggies – (like Ziploc) to help pack small items like screws, equipment cords, cables, keys to file cabinets or curtain hardware parts.
-Packing Tip: Tape accessories like keys, screws or other loose fixtures carefully to (or in) the item they belong to.
+Tape any loose accessories like keys, screws or other fixtures carefully to (or in) the item that they belong to.

 Start by packing out of season clothing and toys.
 When you start packing it is also a good idea to look at this as an opportunity to lighten the load.
 Clothing you will never wear again can be donated to charity and in many cases, can even be a tax deduction!